 In the longer term, favourable demographics and an expanding middle class bode well for raising consumption growth.
 The government’s long-term development plan called Shared Prosperity Vision 2030, if successfully implemented, will raise labour skills, reduce wealth and income disparities and combat corruption, helping to enhance the business environment.

 Country risk in Malaysia is low.
 Malaysia has investment grade credit ratings from major private credit rating agencies.
 Malaysia has an OECD Country Grade of 2, which is higher than many of its peers in Asia.
-The likelihood of Malaysia’s inability to service its debt obligations is low, but individual, private and sub-sovereign defaults are not unheard of.
+The likelihood of Malaysia’s inability to service its debt obligations is low.

-The risk of expropriation in Malaysia is low, in line with low political risk.
+The risk of expropriation in Malaysia is low.
 Government policies indicate that all investors, both foreign and domestic, are entitled to fair compensation in the event that their private property is required for public purposes.
 The judicial system is generally regarded as free from political interference.

-Malaysia was Australia’s 11th largest trading partner in 2020, accounting for about $19 billion, or 2.4% of Australia’s bilateral trading relationship.
-The COVID-19 pandemic disrupted bilateral trade over the past couple of years.
-The bilateral trade relationship showed a strong upward trajectory pre-pandemic and that trend is expected to resume once restrictions ease.
-Major Australian goods exports to Malaysia predominantly include natural gas, coal, copper and metal ores.
-Major Australian goods imports include crude and refined petroleum, computers, telecommunications equipment and electronics parts.
+Malaysia was Australia’s ninth largest trading partner in 2021, accounting for around $23.3 billion or 2.5% of Australia’s bilateral trading relationship.
+Major Australian goods exports to Malaysia in 2021 included coal, copper and education-related travel.
+Major Australian goods imports included crude and refined petroleum, computers, telecommunications equipment and electronics parts.

 More than 3,800 Australian businesses (mostly small and medium enterprises) trade with Malaysia, 300 of which have a physical presence in the country.
-Beyond the pandemic, Malaysia’s growing economy presents export opportunities in sectors such as food and agribusiness (including halal food), education, digital economy (e-commerce and fintech), health care, smart cities, energy and defence.
+Malaysia’s growing economy presents opportunities for Australian exporters of food and agribusiness (including halal food), education, health care, digital economy (e-commerce and fintech), infrastructure and resources and energy.

-More broadly, the Australia–Malaysia economic relationship is underpinned by a strong degree of complementarity in both economies, and two free trade agreements (FTAs)—the Malaysia–Australia FTA (MAFTA) and the ASEAN–Australia–New Zealand FTA (AANZFTA).
-The Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) and the Regional Comprehensive Economic Partnership (RCEP) add further potential upside to the bilateral trade relationship.
+More broadly, the Australia–Malaysia economic relationship is underpinned by a common interest in a free and open trading system, and two free trade agreements (FTAs)—the Malaysia–Australia FTA (MAFTA) and the ASEAN–Australia–New Zealand FTA (AANZFTA).
+The Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) and the Regional Comprehensive Economic Partnership (RCEP) add further upside to the bilateral trade relationship.

-In terms of foreign investment stocks, Malaysia is a modest investor in Australia, owning a portfolio of $19 billion in 2020 (0.5% of the total foreign investment stock).
+In terms of foreign investment stocks, Malaysia is a modest investor in Australia, owning a portfolio of $20 billion in 2021 (0.5% of the total foreign investment stock).
 Malaysian investment is focused on Australian property, tourism infrastructure, energy and resources and food and agribusiness.
-Malaysia constituted a small share of Australia’s investment abroad at $11 billion in 2020 or 0.4% of the total stock of outward investment.
+Malaysia constituted a small share of Australia’s investment abroad at $11 billion in 2021 or 0.4% of the total stock of outward investment.
 The Australia-Malaysia Tech Exchange (AMTX) launched in May 2021 will help Australian exporters expand their e-commerce presence in Malaysia and further promote two-way investment.